BDC Hamburger Icon

 Open row

 All business owners strive to retain their employees to maintain productive, well-staffed companies.
-But doesn’t it feel better knowing your employees are staying with your company because they want to, not because they have to?
+But doesn’t it feel better knowing your employees stay with your company because they want to, not because they have to?
 Of course it does.
-But in the wake of the Great Resignation, a tight labor market and recent “quick quitting” trends, some employers around the U.S. have found a way to TRAP employees into staying with their organizations – by using training repayment agreement provisions (TRAPs).
+However, after experiencing the Great Resignation and a volatile labor market, some employers around the U.S. found a way to TRAP employees into staying with their organizations – by using training repayment agreement provisions (TRAPs).

 What is a training repayment agreement provision (TRAP)?